 Use a good chef's knife and trim the leaves away from the radish.
 Leave a little bit of stem to use as a handle for dipping.
 It's nice for color as well.

-Step 2: Blanch the radish leaves
+Step 2: Cook the radish leaves

 Bring a small pot of water to a boil.
 Fill a medium-sized bowl with ice water.